Irish Local History

 Keywords: Education, Irish History, Irish Local History, Irish Religion, Irish Religion & Church History, Irish Religious History, Religion, Religious Groups, self-published

-Keywords: Bandon, Irish History, Irish Local History, West Cork
+Keywords: Architecture, Church, Irish Architecture, Irish History, Irish Interest, Irish Local History, Kilkenny

 |Brunicardi, Niall.
 John Anderson of Fermoy: The Forgotten Benefactor.
 Being a Paper Read to the Fermoy Field Club, 23 January 1980, with Illustrations and Further Material Annexed.
 Fermoy, Eigse na Mainistreach Publications, 1980.
 14 cm x 21 cm.
 VI, 45 pages including photographs and illustrations.
 Original softcover pamphlet.
 Excellent condition with minor signs of external wear.
 Some browning of end pages.
 Fading along spine.
 Inscription by preowner.
 Otherwise clean inside with intact staple binding.